edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 3. Initialize and apply the Terraform configuration.
   <tabs>
   <tabItem value="azure" label="Azure">
-  When creating a cluster on Azure, you will need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature is not yet available in Azure's Terraform provider.
+  When creating a cluster on Azure, you will need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't yet available in Azure's Terraform provider.
 The Constellation CLI provides a utility for patching, but it can also be done manually.

   ```bash
   terraform init
   terraform apply -target module.azure_iam # adjust resource path if not using the example configuration